bfredl/nvim-ipy/README.md

 Connect to existing kernel:

     :IPython --existing
-Start kernel in diffenent language (if installed)
+Start kernel in different language (if installed)

     :IPython --profile julia
     :IPython --profile haskell
-(this might be more flexibe in IPython 3.0)
+(this might be more flexible in IPython 3.0)

-See plugin/ipy.vim for keybindings (you might want to overide these)
+See plugin/ipy.vim for keybindings (you might want to override these)